 If you have a multimeter handy, I recommend bringing it out for troubleshooting.
 A multimeter can help you determine the viability of your blender’s internal components and save you some money on unnecessary replacements and repairs.

 If your blender is not working, one of the items below is probably to blame.
 Let’s dive in.

-#1 A bad outlet
+#1 A Bad Outlet

-Solution: Carefully unplug your blender, take it to a different section of the house, and plug it into a different outlet.
-If the appliance works, you have solved the mystery.
+- Take the appliance to a different section of the house, and plug it into a different outlet.

-On the other hand, if this does not resolve the issue, there’s a chance that the wall outlet was fine, and the power cord is to blame, but we’ll get to that.
+- If the blender works, you have solved the mystery.
+If not, there’s a chance the wall outlet was fine, and the power cord is to blame, but we’ll get to that.

 If you’re feeling confident and want a challenge, you can use your multimeter to test the suspicious wall outlet for conductivity.
 Just be very careful and follow all possible safety precautions when doing so.